OSUSVT/osusvt-telemetry/deployment/windows/README.md

 Add the Apache Module mod_wsgi
 Configure Apache

-##Install Python
+###Install Python
 Download and install [Python](https://www.python.org/downloads/release/python-278/) Use the x86 MSI Installer.

-##Install XAMPP
+###Install XAMPP
 Download and install [XAMPP](https://www.apachefriends.org/download.html), XAMPP 1.8.3 used here.
 Not all of the components are nessasary.
 ![xampp settings](xampp.png "XAMPP Settings")

-##Clone Repo
+###Clone Repo
-Using whatever method you would like get the osusvt-telemetry git repo inside of `C:\xampp\` For Example, download the zip file from github and unzip it into `C:\xampp`
+Using whatever method you would like, get the `osusvt-telemetry` git repo inside of `C:\xampp\`

+For Example, download the zip file from github and unzip it into `C:\xampp`

-##Generate Virtualenv
+###Generate Virtualenv

-###Install Pip
+####Install Pip
-Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and place it on the root of "C:" (Or somewhere otherwize easy to type into CMD)
+Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and place it on the root of `C:` (Or somewhere otherwise easy to type into CMD)

 Open CMD Prompt
 ```
 cd C:
 C:\Python27\python.exe get-pip.py
 ```
-The script should install pip
+Pip should now be installed.

-###Install Virtualenv
+####Install Virtualenv

 Using previous CMD Prompt
 ```
 C:\Python27\Scripts\pip.exe install virtualenv
 ```

-###Install mysql-python
+####Install mysql-python
 Normally we install python packages using Pip.
-Sadly in order to install/compile mysql-python using pip we would need a variety of strange libraries, because I was not able to figure it out we will have to use a pre-compiled .exe containing the needed information
+Sadly in order to install/compile mysql-python using pip we would need a variety of strange libraries.
+I was not able to figure it out, so we will use a pre-compiled .exe containing the needed information

 Download and install [mysql-python](http://sourceforge.net/projects/mysql-python/), also provided in this folder.

-###Build a virtualenv
+####Build a virtualenv
 Using previous CMD Prompt
 ```
 cd C:\xampp\osusvt-telemetry\